StrombergNLP/strombergnlp/content/publication/MaintainingQualityinFEVERAnnotation/index.md

 date: "2020-01-01T00:00:00Z"
 doi: ""
 publication_types: ["1"]
-publication: Proceedings of the Third Workshop on Fact Extraction and Verification (fever)
+publication: "Proceedings of the Third Workshop on Fact Extraction and Verification (fever)"
 abstract:
 summary: